zwang271/WEST/README.md

 **Implies:** (K > L)  <br />

 ### Associative Propositional Connectives
-The entirely of the associative propositional connective formula string must be enclosed in parentheses.  <br />
+The entirety of the associative propositional connective formula string must be enclosed in parentheses.  <br />
 The list of elements must be preceded by the associative propositional connective. <br />
 Let "," separate each element in the list, and let "[" and "]" indicate the beginning and end of the list, respectively. <br />
-Let K, L, ..., M be an arbitarily-sized list of well-formed formulas, propositional variables, or propositional constants. <br />
+Let K, L, ..., M be an arbitrarily-sized list of well-formed formulas, propositional variables, or propositional constants. <br />

 **And:** (&[K, L, ..., M]) <br />
 **Or:** (v[K, L, ..., M])  <br />